Lima Memorial Health System Logo

 Exams and Tests

 A physical exam may show sinus tenderness, swollen glands, and a red throat.
-The health care provider will listen to the lungs and chest with a stethoscope.
+Your health care provider will listen to the lungs and chest with a stethoscope.
 Abnormal sounds, such as crackling or wheezing, may be heard.

 Tests that may be done include: